 Grocery and kitchen picks

-The snack aisle is a favorite, but check unit sizes.
-Some pantry items are perfect to keep on hand.
+The snack aisle is a favorite (no judgment on the candy haul), but check unit sizes.
+Some pantry items are perfect to keep on hand, and a few smart organizers can make your kitchen work harder without spending more.

-• Snacks & candy.
+• Snacks and candy.
 Great for movie nights and party jars.

-• Spices & condiments.
+• Spices and condiments.
 Watch freshness dates and sizes.

 • Glass storage.
 Mason jars for overnight oats and dressings.

-Use Fetch to stack rewards on your Dollar Tree runs
+How to earn rewards on Dollar Tree runs with Fetch

 • Snap every receipt, both in-store and eReceipts, to earn points.

 • Redeem for gift cards.
-Cash in your points for gift cards to brands you love.
+Turn your points into gift cards to brands you love.

 • Stack the wins.
-Coupons, circulars, and store promos play well with Fetch.
+Coupons and store promos pair well with Fetch.

 Dollar store shopping: FAQs